sertit/eoreader/README.md

 stack = s2_prod.stack([RED, GREEN, BLUE], stack_path="s2_rgb_stack.tif")
 ```

-EOReader aligns spectral bands from every handled sensor in order to make any call to a band generic:
+EOReader aligns spectral bands from every handled sensor to make any call to a band generic:
 [![Optical Band Mapping](https://zupimages.net/up/25/44/i20v.png)](https://eoreader.readthedocs.io/latest/optical_band_mapping.html)

 ### SAR
-In the same way, you can import and stack radar band from any handled SAR constellation, with the same pattern.
+In the same way, you can import and stack radar bands from any handled SAR constellation, with the same pattern.

 ```python
 from eoreader.reader import Reader